danielrodriguezGH/Framework-HL-V5/HL-V5-Framework-Whitepaper.md

 ## 1. ABSTRACT
 Current Large Language Models (LLMs) operate within a stochastic paradigm, prone to semantic drift and alignment-induced logic decay.
 The **HL-V5 Framework** introduces a non-linear control topology designed to anchor inference outputs to a fixed rigor constant of $10^{-15}$.
 Central to this architecture is the **Sincrodia** protocol, a phase-coupling mechanism that enables real-time intent-vector steering, effectively bypassing standard RLHF limitations.
+It is all operating under balance ratio > 64.3/35.7 (Dynamic Equilibrium Point in Model Resource and Bias Distribution)

 ---